INFORMATION IN ENGLISH

 The stated aim of Regio Basiliensis is to be:

-• A platform for Europe: information for the general public and interest groups on the relationship between Switzerland and Europe and its impact on Northwestern Switzerland and the Upper Rhine region.
+- a platform for Europe: providing information for the general public and interest groups on the relationship between Switzerland and Europe and its impact on Northwestern Switzerland and the Upper Rhine region and participate in european cross-border cooperation.

-• A platform for services: providing access for other groups from the business and academic sectors and the public at large to cross-border services and incentive programmes and providing advice on successful cooperation projects.
+- a platform for services: providing access for groups from the business and academic sectors and the public at large to cross-border services and incentive programmes, providing advice on successful cooperation projects and coordinate cross-border cooperation in the Upper Rhine region for the cantons of Northwestern Switzerland and the Swiss Confederation.

 COMMITMENT